-So, one day you look down and see your feet in shoes you don't recognize.
+So, one day you look down.
+Your feet are in shoes you don't recognize.
 Maybe you like them, maybe you don't.
-This is where life begins.
-Welcome to WSATA, where the Goddess returns.
+You can always change shoes. . . .
+Reinvention! . . .
+Your life begins here.

 Friday, February 22, 2013